docker/cli/docs/reference/commandline/docker.md

 sent from the Docker client to the daemon.
 Docker doesn't try to interpret or understand these headers; it simply puts them into the messages.
 Docker does not allow these headers to change any headers it sets for itself.

+Alternatively, use the `DOCKER_CUSTOM_HEADERS` [environment variable](#environment-variables),
+which is available in v27.1 and higher.
+This environment-variable is experimental, and its exact behavior may change.

 #### Credential store options